Nick Carter (character)

 Nick Carter is a fictional character who began as a dime novel private detective in 1886 and has appeared in a variety of formats over more than a century.
 The character was first conceived by Ormond G. Smith and created by John R. Coryell.
 Carter headlined his own magazine for years, and was then part of a long-running series of novels from 1964 to 1990.
-Films were created based on Carter in France, Czechoslovakia and Hollywood.
-Nick Carter has also appeared in many comic books and in radio programs.
+Movies were created based on Carter in France, Czechoslovakia, and the United States.
+Nick Carter has also featured in many comic books and in radio programs.

 Literary history

 Nick Carter first appeared in the story paper New York Weekly (Vol. 41 No. 46, September 18, 1886) in a 13-week serial, "The Old Detective's Pupil; or, The Mysterious Crime of Madison Square"; the character was conceived by Ormond G. Smith, the son of one of the founders of Street & Smith, and realized by John R. Coryell.
 Coryell retired from writing Nick Carter novels and the series was taken over by Frederick Van Rensselaer Dey, who wrote 1,076 novels and stories from 1890 until his suicide in 1922.
 The character proved popular enough to headline its own magazine, Nick Carter Weekly.
-The serialized stories in Nick Carter Weekly were also reprinted as stand-alone titles under the New Magnet Library imprint.
-By 1915, Nick Carter Weekly had ceased publication and Street & Smith had replaced it with Detective Story Magazine, which focused on a more varied cast of characters.
+The serialized stories in Nick Carter Weekly were also reprinted as stand-alone titles with the imprint of New Magnet Library.
+By 1915, Nick Carter Weekly had ceased publication and Street & Smith had replaced it with Detective Story Magazine, which had a more varied cast of characters.
 There was a brief attempt at reviving Carter in 1924–27 in Detective Story Magazine, but it was not successful.

-In the 1930s, due to the success of The Shadow and Doc Savage, Street & Smith revived Nick Carter in a pulp magazine (called Nick Carter Detective Magazine) that ran from 1933 to 1936.
-Since the Doc Savage character had basically been given Nick's background, Nick Carter was now recast as more of a hard-boiled detective.
-Novels featuring Carter continued to appear through the 1950s, by which time there was also a popular radio show, Nick Carter, Master Detective, which aired on the Mutual Broadcasting System network from 1943 to 1955.
+During the 1930s, due to the success of The Shadow and Doc Savage, Street & Smith revived Nick Carter in a pulp magazine (named Nick Carter Detective Magazine) that was published from 1933 to 1936.
+Since the Doc Savage character had basically been given Nick's background, Nick Carter was now given new characteristics.
+Novels featuring Carter continued to be published through the 1950s, by which time there was also a popular radio show, Nick Carter, Master Detective, which was broadcast by the Mutual Broadcasting System network from 1943 to 1955.